-Several Nutritional professionals, especially those who follow a naturopathic principles, encourage their clients to make a at least three months pre- conception plan. during that three months, the idea is to boost up your nutrients that supports healthy pregnancy (diet & supplements) as well as limiting those harmful substances such as alcohol, nicotine and caffeine.
+Several Nutritional professionals, especially those who follow naturopathic principles, encourage their clients to make at least three months pre-conception plan.
+During that three months, the idea is to boost up your nutrients that supports healthy pregnancy (diet & supplements) as well as limiting those harmful substances such as alcohol, nicotine and caffeine.
 The following article below is another, new evidence that supports the idea that this kind of pregnancy plan not just help mother to go through healthy pregnancy, it also indicates that supplementation with folic acid pre-conception is associated with 8% lower risk of preterm birth and 19% lower risk of small-for-gestational-age birth compared with those with didn’t supplement with the nutrient prior.

 Study shows timing of folic acid is key for healthy pregnancy

 New research carried out in 240,954 pregnant women has found that taking folic acid supplements post conception may be too late to have a positive effect on key markers of a healthy pregnancy.

 This latest research on the hot topic of folic acid supplementation and pregnancy was carried out by researchers from the UK, America and China using data from the Jiaxing Birth Cohort.

 The impact of maternal folate status on infant neural tube defects and other congenital disorders is now well accepted.
 However the association between folic acid supplementation and other outcomes like birth weight and preterm birth is still unclear.

 Results of this latest study showed that supplementation with folic acid pre-conception was associated with 8% lower risk of preterm birth and 19% lower risk of small-for-gestational-age birth compared with those with didn’t supplement with the nutrient.
 However, when folic acid supplementation was started post conception no association was found with either outcome.